ahuacate/pve-homelab/README.md

 <h2>Local DNS Records</h2>

-We recommend <span style="color:red">you read</span> about network Local DNS and why a PiHole server is a necessity.
-Click <a href="https://github.com/ahuacate/common/tree/main/pve/src/local_dns_records.md" target="_blank">here</a> to learn more before proceeding any further.
+Before proceeding, we <span style="color:red">strongly advise</span> that you familiarize yourself with network Local DNS and the importance of having a PiHole server.
+To learn more, click <a href="https://github.com/ahuacate/common/tree/main/pve/src/local_dns_records.md" target="_blank">here</a>.

-Your network Local Domain or Search domain must be also set.
-We recommend only top-level domain (spTLD) names for residential and small networks names because they cannot be resolved across the internet.
-Routers and DNS servers know, in theory, not to forward ARPA requests they do not understand onto the public internet.
-It is best to choose one of our listed names: local, home.arpa, localdomain or lan only.
-Do NOT use made-up names.
+It is essential to set your network's Local Domain or Search domain.
+For residential and small networks, we recommend using only top-level domain (spTLD) names because they cannot be resolved across the internet.
+Routers and DNS servers understand that ARPA requests they do not recognize should not be forwarded onto the public internet.
+It is best to select one of the following names: local, home.arpa, localdomain, or lan only.
+We strongly advise against using made-up names.

 <h2>Easy Scripts</h2>